South Downs Way Walking Holiday

 Winchester to Eastbourne in 9 Days Walking Code: SD10

-We offer 4 holidays covering the whole route.
+We offer 4 itineraries covering the whole route.
 The 6 day holiday has 4 long days and should only be attempted if you are fit and used to walking long distances day after day.
 The 9 day trip is done at a more leisurely pace.
-Most people spend 7 days walking the whole South Downs Way.
-Please bear in mind that both the 7 and 8 day options include one longer day of about 21 miles.
+Most people spend 7 or 8 days walking the whole South Downs Way.
+Please bear in mind that the 7 day option includes one longer day of 22 miles.

-Of all the various South Downs Way holidays, this is the longest.
-The furthest you will walk in a day is 13 miles, giving plenty of time to explore the route at a more leisurely pace.
+Of all the various South Downs Way itineraries, this is the longest.
+The furthest you will walk in a day is 14 miles, giving plenty of time to explore the route at a more leisurely pace.
 The overnight stops are the same as the 8 day holiday, but the long day has been split into 2, with an extra stop at Pyecombe.

 |Day 1||Travel to Winchester for your first nights accommodation|